-Every year, Falls Church City teachers and programs apply to receive grants from the Falls Church Education Foundation’s (FCEF) Super Grants and Todd Hitt Fund for the Arts.
+Every year, Falls Church City teachers and programs apply to receive grants from the Falls Church Education Foundation’s (FCEF) Super Grants.
 These grants go directly toward such requests, which range from new band instruments to sending teachers to Harvard University’s Think Tank on Global Education.
 The FCEF can be accredited for the creation and improvement of so many programs in FCCPS.

 A program that particularly stood out in requesting funding this year was a music therapy program for life skills students by NeuroSound Music Therapy.
 The program contains 30 music therapy sessions for life skills students at Thomas Jefferson Elementary School, Mary Ellen Henderson Middle School and George Mason High School to work with an instructor that helps them engage with music.
 Based on the success of the program last year, the FCEF decided to fully fund the program for this year and for the two to come, equalling $8,100 in total.